revgrid/revgrid/etc/revgrid.api.md

     get inclusiveBottomRight(): RevPoint;
     // (undocumented)
     get inclusiveRight(): number;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    //
     // (undocumented)
     intersects(rect: RevInexclusiveRectangle): boolean;
     get left(): number;
     moveX(offset: number): void;
     moveY(offset: number): void;
     newGrownFromCenter(padding: number): RevInexclusiveRectangle;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    //
     // (undocumented)
     newShrunkFromCenter(padding: number): RevInexclusiveRectangle;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    //
     // (undocumented)
     newUnioned(rect: RevInexclusiveRectangle): RevInexclusiveRectangle;
     // (undocumented)